When transferring ownership of a vehicle in Arizona, you will need to have an ADOT Form 48-2004, also known as an Arizona Vehicle Bill of Sale.

 The documents required when registering a vehicle are:

-• Proof that the vehicle is insured and that it meets Arizona’s Coverage Requirements:
+- Proof that the vehicle is insured and that it meets the stateโs coverage requirements:

-• Proof of identification, such as your driving license.
-If a third party is registering a vehicle on behalf of the vehicle’s owner, they will need to present a signed Vehicle Power of Attorney (Form 48-1001)
+- Proof of identification, such as your driver’s license.
+If a third party is registering it on behalf of the owner, they will need to present a signed Vehicle Power of Attorney (Form 48-1001)

 Sellers are required to:

-• Present a Form 46-8502 (sold notice) on the Arizona Motor Vehicle Department Portal
+- Present Form 46-8502 (sold notice) on the Arizona Motor Vehicle Department Portal

-• Be sure that you have signed the back of the vehicle’s title (must be done in the presence of a notary)
+- Be sure that you have signed the back of the vehicleโs title (this must be done in the presence of a notary)

-• Remove the vehicle’s license plate – credit for the plate needs to be transferred to the seller’s new vehicle within a 30 day period from the date of sale.
+- Remove the license plate; credit for the plate needs to be transferred to the sellerโs new vehicle within a 30-day period from the date of sale.
 If the seller has no other vehicle, the plate must be destroyed.

-Public sold notices are issued to deter any criminal activity, which includes ticket avoidance, theft of a vehicle, trying to hide an accident, or vehicle abandonment, which under Arizona law, will be subjected to a penalty of $500.
+Public-sold notices are issued to deter any criminal activity, which includes ticket avoidance, theft, trying to hide an accident, or vehicle abandonment, which, under Arizona law, will be subjected to a penalty of $500.

-Once the sale of a vehicle has been completed, the vehicle’s previous registration document becomes invalid and the transfer of the title must be legalized by contacting an authorized provider of vehicle registrations or visiting your local MVD.
+Once the sale has been completed, the vehicleโs previous registration document becomes invalid, and the transfer of the title must be legalized by contacting an authorized provider of vehicle registrations or visiting your local MVD.

 Emission Testing Requirements

 For vehicles manufactured from 1967 onwards, all residents of the Tucson and greater Phoenix areas, as well as those who use a vehicle to commute regularly into these areas for school or work purposes, will need to pass an emissions test.
-When your vehicle is due for a new emissions test, you will be notified by MVD.
-Alternatively, you can call (602)771-3950.
+You will be notified by MVD when the testing is due.
+Alternatively, you can call (602) 771-3950.

 Vehicles that require testing:

-• Year 1967 and newer, as well as vehicles older than 5 years.
+- Cars from 1967 and newer, as well as those older than 5 years

-All emissions testing stations work on a first come first serve basis, so there is no need to make an appointment.
-When registering a vehicle, you cannot have your vehicle tested for more than 90 days before the date of your registration.
-However, registered vehicles can be tested at any time.
-For vehicles purchased from a dealership, it is the dealership’s responsibility to have the emissions test done.
-Anyone can take your vehicle in for emissions testing, as long as they have a valid driver’s license.
+All emissions testing stations work on a first-come, first-served basis, so there is no need to make an appointment.
+When registering a vehicle, you cannot have it tested for more than 90 days before the date of your registration.
+However, registered ones can be tested at any time.
+For vehicles purchased from a dealership, it is the dealershipโs responsibility to have the emissions test done.
+Anyone can take your vehicle in for emissions testing, as long as they have a valid driverโs license.

-Testing fees cannot be refunded once a vehicle has been tested.
+Testing fees cannot be refunded after being tested.

 Who is Exempt?

-There are exemptions for certain types of vehicles.
-Generally, vehicles that are under 6 years old are exempt, as are motorcycles.
-Other exemptions include vehicles whose physical registered address is outside of the Tucson and Phoenix area.
-You can check if you are Out of Area exempt at the ADEQ website.
-Vehicles that are out of the state of Arizona when their registration is due through the usage of Arizona vehicle bill of sale are exempt.
+There are exemptions for certain types of vehicles, such as those that are under 6 years old, such as motorcycles.
+Other exemptions include vehicles whose physical registered address is outside of the Tucson and Phoenix areas.
+You can check if you are out-of-area exempt on the ADEQ website.
+Out-of-state vehicles, when their registration is due, and those using the Arizona vehicle bill of sale for this purpose, are exempt from this requirement.

 Final Words

-Getting and completing an Arizona Vehicle Bill of Sale is a necessary requirement in the process of purchasing or selling a vehicle in the State of Arizona.
-This bill of sale form is of great importance in the process of the transaction therefore getting it to be well-crafted and professional is very essential, which you will be able to do with the help of our free of cost, customizable Arizona Vehicle Bill of Sale templates on this website.
+Getting and completing a bill of sale is a necessary requirement in the process of purchasing or selling a vehicle in the State of Arizona.
+This form is of great importance in the process of the transaction; therefore, getting it to be well-crafted and professional is essential, which you can do with the help of our free-of-cost, customizable templates on this website.